 - 6. Transfer tax on purchase of Spanish property- Impuesto sobre Transmisiones Patrimoniales (ITP)

 In order to comply with EU non-discrimination regulations,

 capital gains tax rates for both residents and non residents

 were equalised from 1st January 2007 onwards.
-Click here to view the current tax
+Current tax rates and allowances.

 For properties purchased after 1986, 3% of the declared sales price is withheld from the vendor at the point of sale.
 This is paid by the purchaser (normally via their solicitor) by submitting form 211, within one month of the sale.